NETTLE AND PARSLEY DETOX BROTH

 PREPARATION

-- Add Nettle: Stir in dried nettle leaves, cover and simmer for 3 minutes.
+- Add Nettle: Stir in the dried nettle leaves, cover the saucepan with a lid and allow it to simmer gently for 3 minutes.
+It softens the nettle and begins the extraction process.

-- Infuse Flavours: Remove from heat and add chopped parsley, lemon zest and ground cumin.
+- Infuse Flavours: Remove the saucepan from the heat.
+Immediately add the chopped fresh parsley, lemon zest and ground cumin.
+Stir well to ensure all the ingredients are submerged and releasing their flavours.

 2 minutes